Unseen video footage of Cilla features in ITV’s new ‘Lost Tapes’ documentary

 A must-see new Cilla Black documentary ‘CILLA – The Lost Tapes’ will premiere on ITV1 next Wednesday (February 19th) at 9pm.
-This follows hot on the heels of Cilla’s new posthumous single, ‘You’re Sensational’ – a previously unreleased song from her pop heyday of the 1970s.
+This follows hot on the heels of Cilla’s new posthumous single, ‘You’re Sensational’.

 Singer, actor, presenter, icon, Cilla Black was a talent who defined British popular culture for over six decades.
 Following her untimely death in 2015, Cilla’s eldest son Robert Willis made a startling discovery.
 Buried in the loft of her family home in Denham was a stash of never seen before films and behind the scenes footage from Cilla’s personal video collection, along with hours of audio recording of Cilla telling her own life story.